 Prior to joining the Commission, Jordan was a Trial Attorney at the Department of Justice, where he specialized in complex financial services litigation involving the FDIC and Office of Thrift Supervision.
 He began his legal career as a Navy Judge Advocate on active duty and recently retired as a Captain in its Reserve Law Program.
 While in law school, he worked as a stockbroker.

-Jordan served as the Chair of the Investor Rights Committee of the District of Columbia Bar and a board member of the City Bar Fund, the pro bono affiliate of the Association of the Bar of the City of New York.
+Jordan chairs the Standing Committee on the SEC, IRS & CFTC for TAFEF, effectively the national whistleblower bar association.
+Previously, he served as the Chair of the Investor Rights Committee of the District of Columbia Bar and a board member of the City Bar Fund, the pro bono affiliate of the Association of the Bar of the City of New York.

 Jordan is a nationally sought after writer, speaker, and media commentator on securities enforcement, corporate ethics and whistleblower issues.